tmattio/spin/README.md

 🚀 Quickly start new projects that are ready for the real world.

-❤️ Have a great developer experience when developing with Reason/OCaml.
+❤️ Have a great developer experience when developing with OCaml.

 🏄 Be as productive as Ruby-on-Rails or Elixir's Mix users.